Guide to information through model Publication Scheme

 How to access information which is not available under this scheme

-Should you wish to request a copy of any information that we hold that is not available under this scheme, please write to Mr Frank Lopez or Ms Ann Jones, Heritage and Information Governance, Heriot-Watt University Edinburgh, EH14 4AS, Email: email@example.com.
+Should you wish to request a copy of any information that we hold that is not available under this scheme, please write to Mr Frank Lopez or Ms Ann Jones, Information Governance, Heriot-Watt University Edinburgh, EH14 4AS, Email: email@example.com.

 Charges for information which is not available under the scheme